 - At least 160 hours of total study time.

-- At least 6 hours of observed teaching practice with real English language learners.
+- At least 6 hours of observed teaching practise with genuine English language learners.

 - Accreditation by a government registered university or examination board.

-- External moderation (quality control) by a visiting moderator of the university or examination board.
+- External moderation (quality control) by a visiting university or examination board moderator.

 - Documented acceptance and recognition by the British Council, an internationally recognised institution with English schools and offices in more than 110 countries.